jheidel/cms-uploader/README.md

 Please be careful if you decide to use this script.
 I hold no responsibility for its correctness.

-Assuming the following hierarchy for this script:
+Assuming the following hierarchy for this script (and that cms-uploader.py is placed in your working PATH):

  * git-project-directory/
   * .git/